Fast quantum transfer mediated by topological domain walls: Introduction

 \section{Introduction}

-We are currently experiencing the NISQ era of quantum computing \citep{Preskill2018}, where noisy, intermediate-scale quantum processors start to show the first signs of quantum advantage.
+We are currently experiencing the noisy, intermediate-scale era of quantum computing (NISQ) \cite{Preskill2018}, where the first signs of quantum advantage---the ability of quantum computers to outperform classical ones for certain tasks---start to appear.
 The path ahead towards large error-correcting codes and, eventually, fault-tolerant quantum computation will most likely require a wide array of tools and techniques to fight decoherence.
-One of these techniques can be the use of symmetry-protected states in topological insulators, which are specially robust against some types of noise, and are already available in the laboratory.
+One of these techniques can be the use of symmetry-protected states in topological insulators, which are especially robust against some types of noise, and are already available in the laboratory.

 These topological boundary states naturally decouple from the bulk of the system, and thus form an invariant subspace of the Hamiltonian around zero energy, which has support on the boundaries of the material.
-This allows us to define quantum information protocols in 2D \citep{Yao2013,Dlaska2017,Lemonde2019,Bello2017a} and 1D \citep{Leijnse2011,Lang2017,Jin2017,Estarellas2017,Mei2018,Boross2019,Yuce2019,Dangelis2020,Tan2020,Comaron2020,Cao2021,Chen2021,Palaiodimopoulos2021,Han2021,Yuan2021} which transport a particle from one region of the boundary to another, with little to no loss to the bulk, even in noisy regimes.
-These \emph{particle} transfer protocols can then be used in different ways to implement \emph{state} transfer protocols \textendash for example, using these particles (e.g. photons) as a communication line between distant qubits \citep{Lang2017}, or building a quantum computer with specific couplings so that its qubit states are equivalent to the empty ($\ket{0}$) and filled ($\ket{1}$) states of a topological Hamiltonian \citep{Mei2018}\textendash{} or other remote quantum operations \citep{Lang2017,Boross2019}.
-In this work we are mainly concerned with the particle transfer states in the topological systems we study, leaving their specific applications in quantum information protocols for future works.
+This allows us to define quantum information protocols in 2D \cite{Yao2013,Dlaska2017,Lemonde2019,Bello2017a} and 1D \cite{Leijnse2011,Almeida2016,Lang2017,Jin2017,Estarellas2017,Mei2018,Boross2019,Yuce2019,Dangelis2020,Tan2020,Comaron2020,Hu2020,Cao2021,Chen2021,Palaiodimopoulos2021,Han2021,Yuan2021} which transport a particle from one region of the boundary to another, with little to no loss to the bulk, even in noisy regimes.
+These \emph{particle} transfer protocols can then be used in different ways to implement \emph{state} transfer protocols \cite{Lang2017,Mei2018,Boross2019}, that is, to transport encoded quantum information.
+In this paper we are mainly concerned with the particle transfer protocols in the topological systems we study, leaving their specific applications in quantum information protocols for future works.

+We tackle a well-known issue in protocols based on the Rabi oscillations between exponentially decaying end modes, which is the \textendash also exponential\textendash{} increase in the time of transfer as a function of system length.
+These protocols are bidirectional, in contrast with other options like topological pumping, and are induced by the hybridization of the end modes.
+We show that a solution for this scaling problem can be found in multidomain models, in which the protected states in domain walls along the system can act as signal amplifiers, exponentially decreasing the transfer time between distant states even with the most simple control protocols.
+This solution boils down to the fact that a process akin to $N$ sequential transfers between domain walls is much faster than a single transfer between the two ends, i.e., that $N e^{L/N} \ll e^L$.